xfenix/spellcheck-microservice/README.md

 ## Configuration
 ### Config options
 You can change config of the service by changing the environment variables.
 Here is a list of them:
 * `SPELLCHECK_SENTRY_DSN` Sentry DSN for integration.
 Empty field disables integration.
-Default value is ``.
+Default value is empty string.
 * `SPELLCHECK_API_KEY` define api key for users dictionaries mostly.
 Please, provide, if you want to enable user dictionaries API.
-Default value is ``.
+Default value is empty string.
 * `SPELLCHECK_ENABLE_CORS` enable CORS for all endpoints.
 In docker container this option is disabled.
 Default value is `True`.
 * `SPELLCHECK_STRUCTURED_LOGGING` enables structured (json) logging.
 Default value is `True`.
 * `SPELLCHECK_WORKERS` define application server workers count.
 If you plan to use k8s and only scale with replica sets, you might want to reduce this value to `1`.
 Default value is `8`.
 Restrictions: `Gt(gt=0)`, `Lt(lt=301)`